DataDog/datadog-static-analyzer/README.md

 - `ignore` (optional) a list of path prefixes and glob patterns to ignore _for this rule_.
 This rule will not be evaluated for any files that match any of the entries in the `ignore` list.
 - `only`: (optional) a list of path prefixes and glob patterns to analyze _for this rule_.
 If `only` is specified, this rule will only be evaluated for files that match one of the entries.
+- `arguments`: (optional) a map of values for the rule's arguments.

+The map in the `arguments` field uses an argument's name as its key, and the values are either strings or maps:

+- if you want to set a value for the whole repository, you can specify it as a string;
+- if you want to set different values for different subtrees in the repository, you can specify them as a map from a subtree prefix to the value that the argument will have within that subtree.
+See the example for more details.

 An annotated example of a configuration file: